 Now & Then – Fleur Shore

-The slick and energetic emerging selector picks three vital tracks that have inspired her sound to date.
+The slick and energetic emerging selector picks three vital tracks that have inspired her sound.

-Fleur Shore refuses to confirm to anyone’s expectations of dance music.
-This energetic selector and emerging young talent has been a guest here at fabric on several occasions over the past few years, and will join us again on 10th June amongst a heated selection of fellow house and techno music professionals, set to bring her effortless control of the dancefloor back to Room 1.
+Fleur Shore refuses to conform to anyone’s expectations of dance music.
+This energetic selector and emerging young talent has been a guest here at fabric on several occasions over the past few years, and will join us again on 10th June amongst a heated selection of fellow house and techno music professionals, set to bring her effortless control of the dance floor back to Room 1.

 In her productions, Fleur effortlessly channels infectious basslines, captivating vocals, and an unwavering passion to revive the sounds of some of dance and electronic music's most notable golden eras, all spun and re-imagined her own unique twist.
 With notable releases on labels such as Cuttin Headz, Moxy Music, and Edible Beats Fleur's hard-working production output has garnered attention from respected figures like The Martinez Brothers and Jesse Calosso.